Feature Request #3615

 I implemented the new labels as outlined above, with a few necessary corrections.
 Some typos in the above list, but mostly I realized that it's a bad idea not to replace the default labels RAIL and ELRL anymore.
 Since these are always defined, they cannot be redirected.
 So now I am using RAIL instead of SACN and ELRL instead of SACE.

-#9 Updated by Snail about 7 years ago
+#9 Updated by Snail over 7 years ago

 I hope it's not too late to add a note...